Beijing faces diplomatic crisis after reports of mistreatment of Africans in China spark outrage

 After Zhao’s statement on Sunday, many began to tweet his comments.

-Lina Benabdallah, assistant professor of politics at Wake Forest University, specializing in Sino-African relations, said the “delicate” nature of the question was a “coordinated response” because Chinese diplomats should prevent a brutal reaction against more than a million people.
-Chinese currently living in Africa.
+Lina Benabdallah, assistant professor of politics at Wake Forest University, specializing in Sino-African relations, said the “delicate” nature of the issue required a “coordinated response” because Chinese diplomats should prevent a return of stick against more than 1 million Chinese people currently living in Africa.

 “De-escalation in this direction is probably a priority,” she said.
 “It is a sensitive thing.”